lowercaselife/lowercaselife/README.md

 </a>

 ### I'm glad to see you here!
-Software engineering student.
+Software engineer.
 I love to explore and learn about new things.
+Backend engineer(preferably) with full-stack knowledge.

 - 🔭 I’m currently working on learning full-stack development and building effiecient database models.
 - 💬 Ask me about anything an everything.